Anal Cancer Diagnosis

 At Moffitt Cancer Center’s Gastrointestinal Oncology Program, our team of surgeons, oncologists, radiologists, nurses and other medical professionals work collaboratively to diagnose the patients under our care, as well as plan and carry out their individualized treatment.
 Plus, our researchers work diligently to develop and test new therapies through our robust clinical trials program.

-If you’re interested in learning more about anal cancer diagnosis techniques, or have other questions about the condition, contact Moffitt Cancer Center by calling 1-888-MOFFITT or by filling out our online patient registration form.
+If you’re interested in learning more about anal cancer diagnosis techniques, or have other questions, contact Moffitt Cancer Center by calling 1-888-663-3488 or by filling out our online new patient registration form.
 No referral is needed to meet with our highly specialized anal cancer team.